The peculiar statistical mechanics of Optimal Learning Machines: Discussion

 Figure \ref{Fig1} puts on the same phase diagram systems with very different statistical properties.
 The right side ($\gamma>1$) describes REM like behaviour typical of disordered systems in physics.
 The left side ($\gamma<1$) describes unlearnable systems with a first order phase transitions.
 Optimal learning machines, that are characterised by $\gamma=1$, sit exactly at the boundary between these two regimes.

 This lends itself to a number of interesting, though speculative, comments.
 First, among the systems studied in this paper, OLM have the widest variation of thermodynamically accessible energy levels $u$.
 Indeed, the range of energies is given by $u_0=\Delta (n\log 2)^{1/\gamma}$, which is a decreasing function of $\gamma$.
 Yet, for $\gamma<1$ only $u_s=0$ and $u_s=u_0$ are thermodynamically accessible, so the range of thermodynamically accessible values of $u$ is maximal for $\gamma=1$.
-This is consistent with the fact that, as shown in Ref. \cite{EfficientRep} and in appendix \ref{AppA}, the energy is the natural coordinate in learning because it corresponds to the coding cost $-\log p(s)$.
-Maximally informative representations use the energy spectrum as efficiently as possible.
+This is consistent with the fact that the energy is the natural coordinate in learning because it corresponds to the coding cost $-\log p(s)$.
+Maximally informative representations use the energy spectrum as efficiently as possible \cite{EfficientRep}.